darekaze/apollo-nexus-prisma1/README.md

 ## Deployment

-Deploy this to a server that can run Docker compose. (instruction to be added)
+Deploy this to a server that can run Docker compose.